 For information on elections, please visit the Orange County Registrar of Voters.

-Scott Goldman has served on the Board of Directors of the El Toro Water District (ETWD) since being appointed in 2001, and is currently serving as President.
+Kay Havens was appointed to the Board of Directors of the El Toro Water District (ETWD) in April 2019 and is currently serving as President.

-Mark Monin has served on the Board of Directors of the El Toro Water District (ETWD) since being appointed in January 2015.
+Mark Monin has served on the Board of Directors of the El Toro Water District (ETWD) since being appointed in January 2015 and is currently serving as a Vice President.

 Mark, has been active with the Association of California Water Agencies, California Association of Sanitation Agencies, Metropolitan Water, Independent Special Districts of Orange County (ISDOC) and the Orange County Water Association.
 Mark is a member of the Finance Committee of The Association of California Water Agencies and its Education Subcommittee, Investment Subcommittee, the South Orange County Watershed Management Area Executive Committee, the Independent Special Districts of Orange County (ISDOC); the Orange County Water Association, and the Water Advisory Committee of Orange County (WACO).